 "Instead of letting go, focus on what are good things to put into that new apartment or new place.
 Move to a place with the items that are appropriate; then figure out what to do with everything that's left over."

-Giving up the car keys can be a real blow for an older person.
+It can be hard for an older person to give up their car keys.
+It’s really not about the driving.
+It’s the loss of independence.
 For many, driving keeps them active and involved in their communities.
-Losing this independence can lower their quality of life and lead to sadness and even depression.
+Not being able to get around by themselves can affect their quality of life and lead to sadness and even depression.